Characters of Kingdom Hearts: Ansem the Wise

 In Chain of Memories, DiZ guides Riku through Castle Oblivion under the guise of Xehanort's Heartless.
-Together with Riku and Naminé, DiZ oversees the restoration of Sora, Donald, and Goofy's memories throughout 358/2 Days, moving them from Castle Oblivion to Twilight Town for safekeeping.
+Along with Riku and Naminé, DiZ oversees the restoration of Sora, Donald, and Goofy's memories throughout 358/2 Days, moving them from Castle Oblivion to Twilight Town for safekeeping.
 When Roxas unwittingly begins absorbing Sora's memories, DiZ orders Riku to retrieve Roxas, whom he places inside a simulation of Twilight Town to eventually merge with Sora.
 In Kingdom Hearts II, DiZ's plans fall apart when Sora does not function as he wants upon awakening.
-Realizing the harm he has brought upon Sora and his friends, DiZ becomes remorseful and loses his lust for revenge.
-Ansem reveals himself to Mickey at the World That Never Was while attempting to digitally encode Xemnas' Kingdom Hearts within a machine.
+Upon realizing the harm he brought to Sora and his friends, DiZ becomes remorseful and abandons his desire for revenge.
+Ansem later reveals himself to Mickey at the World That Never Was while attempting to digitally encode Xemnas' Kingdom Hearts within a machine.
 The hearts overload the machine and cause it to self-destruct, with Ansem allowing himself to be engulfed by the blast to atone for his mistakes.

-In the epilogue of Birth by Sleep, Ansem is revealed to be alive in the realm of darkness, where he relays his intact memories of Sora to Aqua.
+Birth by Sleep's epilogue reveals Ansem to be alive in the realm of darkness, where he relays his intact memories of Sora to Aqua.
 In Dream Drop Distance, a digital copy of Ansem appears within Sora's heart to present Riku with research data he has hidden regarding Roxas, Xion, and Ventus's hearts.
 During the events of Kingdom Hearts III, Ansem is brought back to the realm of light by Xehanort's Heartless to locate one of his former test subjects for the Organization before being rescued by Vexen's intervention.
 Following Xehanort's defeat, Ansem resumes his role as ruler of Radiant Garden.